Greenhouse Gas Emissions and the Ontario Waste Management Sector

 To work with the provincial government to develop programs and policies that will incentivize activities in the waste management sector to reduce GHG emissions, including the development and expansion of landfill-gas-capture systems, renewable natural gas projects and recycling facilities.

-The OWMA continues to work with the government to ensure that new climate policies related to the waste management sector are designed in a way to achieve meaningful emissions reductions.
+W2RO continues to work with the government to ensure that new climate policies related to the waste management and recycling sector are designed in a way to achieve meaningful emissions reductions.

 We have provided comments on the adaptation of an offset protocol for landfill-gas destruction and will continue to play an active role in the development of additional offset protocols for organics diversion.